shashismg/chatbot_openai_streamlit_domain_specific/README.md

 - **Real-time Chat**: The chatbot uses Streamlit's real-time capabilities to interact with users and stream responses.
 - **Error Handling**: If the API key is invalid or there's any error in generating a response, the issue is clearly shown to the user and logged in the chat history.
 - **Insurance Domain-Specific**: The chatbot is pre-configured with insurance-related system prompts to ensure that the responses are relevant to the insurance domain.
+- **User-friendly API Key Error**: If the API key is missing, the app will display a friendly error message and ask the user to input the key.

 ## Requirements